Why underwriting is important, how it works and the difference it makes

 Changes in underwriting

-Underwriting techniques have evolved over many years, and with developments in medical science and a wealth of data and expertise, we can say that everyone has their own personalised rate of income.
+Underwriting techniques have evolved over many years and combined with medical advances and the wealth of data available; we can say that everyone has their own ‘personalised’ rate of income.

-Previously, there was either a ‘standard’ annuity or if a client ‘qualified’ due to lifestyle and/or medical conditions they secured an ‘enhanced’ annuity.
+Previously, annuities were either ‘standard’ or, if a client ‘qualified’ due to lifestyle/medical conditions, they secured an ‘enhanced’ annuity.

 Personalised underwriting